Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/cluster-autoscaling.md

 ## Lab Configuration Parameters

-You may have noticed the following keys in `params.yaml` that direct the use of cluster autoscaling for the shared services cluster and workload clsuter.
+You may have noticed the following keys in `params.yaml` that direct the use of cluster autoscaling for the shared services cluster and workload cluster.

 General purpose information on how cluster autoscaler works can be found in the upstream [FAQ](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md).